kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 Here is the last version of our main and only Kafka Stream with many topics 🙉:
 ![Kestra Topology](./2022-06-28-tips-kafka-streams-distributed/topology.jpg)
-Yes, this is a massive Kafka Stream.
+Yes, this is a massive Kafka stream.
 Despite its complexity, it worked well.
 However, there is a major drawback:
 - **Monitoring**: all the metrics are under the same consumer groups.
 - **Debugging**: during a crash, each topic is consumed independently; when a message fails, the whole process crushes.
-- **lag** (the most important): since Kafka Stream optimizes the consumption of messages by itself, a topic with large outputs could lead to lag on other unrelated topics.
+- **Lag** (the most important): since Kafka stream optimizes the consumption of messages by itself, a topic with large outputs could lead to lag on other unrelated topics.
 In that case, it is impossible to properly understand the lag on our consumer.

-Now, we have decided to split into multiple [streams](https://github.com/kestra-io/kestra/tree/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/executors) to be able to monitor and properly understand the lag on our Kafka Streams.
+Now, we have decided to split into multiple [streams](https://github.com/kestra-io/kestra/tree/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/executors) to be able to monitor and properly understand the lag on our Kafka streams.

 To split our bad streams, we simply choose to deal with only one topic at a time -- to avoid large network transit -- so we grouped all streams by source topics.